-The fernleaf is sometimes called the Mother's Day peony for it's early spring bloom time.
-However, the flowers are rather ephemeral—lasting about 7 to 10 days—so enjoy the bold blooms while they last.
+With fewer flowers than more common peony varieties, fernleaf peony stays upright more successfully, and usually doesn't need staking.
+As any peony-lover knows, without the proper support, many peonies tend to droop to the ground after blooming.
+The fernleaf peony is sometimes called the Mother's Day peony for its early spring bloom time.
+However, the flowers are short-lived, usually only lasting about 7 to 10 days so enjoy the bold blooms while they last.